 How does it work?
-The measures mentioned in the Action Plan as 'currently being taken' include the following: Monitoring the work of the Swedish Police Authority and the Swedish Prosecution Authority to ensure they have knowledge of threats and hatred against, inter alia, journalists and an ability to handle them.
-Increased capacity for crime prevention.
-When a crime with the intent to influence the free formation of opinion is suspected, the Swedish Police Authority is expected to give special attention to whether such a crime can cause a journalist to refrain from operating in the public sphere.
+The measures mentioned in the Action Plan as 'currently being taken' include the following: • Monitoring the work of the Swedish Police Authority and the Swedish Prosecution Authority to ensure they have knowledge of threats and hatred against, inter alia , journalists and an ability to handle them.
+Increased capacity for crime prevention. • When a crime with the intent to influence the free formation of opinion is suspected, the Swedish Police Authority is expected to give special attention to whether such a crime can cause a journalist to refrain from operating in the public sphere.
 Specialist democracy and hate crime units under the Swedish Police Authority.
 Internal training for the Swedish Police Authority to increase skills and knowledge regarding offences affecting fundamental rights and freedoms.
-Providing personal protection to victims of threats and hatred, via the Swedish Police Authority's crime victim and personal security division.
-The Swedish Police Authority's Stockholm Development Centre, whose designated area of responsibility includes offences that threaten fundamental rights and freedoms, established consultation forums in 2015.
+Providing personal protection to victims of threats and hatred, via the Swedish Police Authority's crime victim and personal security division. • The Swedish Police Authority's Stockholm Development Centre, whose designated area of responsibility includes offences that threaten fundamental rights and freedoms, established consultation forums in 2015.
 In these forums, the Authority meets, for example, with representatives from the media industry and party organisations on a regular basis to exchange experiences and improve operational collaboration.
 A national cybercrime centre has been established within the Swedish Police Authority.
 The Swedish Prosecution Authority has produced a legal memorandum including guidance on the practical handling of hate crime on the Internet.
-The Swedish Police Authority.
-The Swedish Police Authority.
-The Swedish Police Authority - and is funding the Swedish Association of Local Authority - and is funding the Swedish Association of Local Authorities and Regions, and Victim Support Authority, the Swedish National Council for Crime Prevention, and the Swedish Police Authority - and is funding the Swedish Association of Local Authorities and Regions, and Victim Support Sweden - to strength How frequently does it meet?
-N/A
+The Swedish government has commissioned the University of Gothenburg, Linnæus University, the Swedish Arts Grants Committee, the Swedish Crime Victim Compensation and Support Authority, the Swedish National Council for Crime Prevention, and the Swedish Police Authority - and is funding the Swedish Association of Local Authorities and Regions, and Victim Support Sweden - to strengthen work against threats and hatred (e.g. funding the Swedish Crime Victim Compensation and Support Authority to produce a training and information resource concerning support for those exposed to threats and hatred while participating in democratic discourse).